 “Empowering Action to Move Forward”

-We are working with single mothers who have encountered a life altering event and are now in crisis.
-Many of our clients have been unable to work because they can’t afford the cost of childcare.
-By offering them financial assistance with their childcare expenses, they can earn an income and provide for their families.
+We are working with single parents who have encountered a life altering event resulting in financial crisis.
+Many parents fear they will be unable to work because they can’t afford the astronomical cost of childcare.

 Great Leadership Helping Our Community Become Stronger